 Because a vinyl liner is flexible and only attached at the top coping receptor and at the various wall fittings - skimmer, returns, suctions, auto cleaner fitting, lights, acrylic steps - the liner can move as ground water accumulates underneath it.
-Depending on the volume of ground present, that will determine how much or how badly the liner can float.
+Depending on the volume of ground present, that will determine how much or how badly the swimming pool liner can float.

 In areas where there is known ground water, the original builder hopefully installed a hydrostatic relief valve to alleviate and draw away that ground water.
 But often times, the builder, no matter how accomplished and competent they are, may not know of underground streams or "ponds" because those problems only surface when the conditions are extreme; post hurricane, for example.